igsor/PuPy/doc/source/robot.rst

 an ``actor`` callback (which implements the controller) and some timings.
 The timings define the length of different epochs, namely the intervalls at which the ``actor`` is executed and how many sensor readings will be available.
-The callback must be compliant with :py:class:`PuppyActor`.
+The callback must be compliant with :py:class:`RobotActor`.
 Note that although the interface is specified in a class structure, it is designed in a way that also fits a plain function.